 The LARISSA products are developed at the Royal Institute of Meteorological Sciences (KNMI) in the SWAILS (NSO) and SWAILS+ (ESA) projects.

-- Better understanding of the wind speed dependence in off-nadir ocean surface scattering in the ultraviolet.
+- Deeper understanding of the wind speed dependence in off-nadir ocean surface scattering in the ultraviolet.

 - Support of future lidar missions with nadir and non-nadir viewing angles in the UV, i.e., the EarthCARE mission lidar ATLID and the Aeolus 2 mission.